 To qualify for the examination, the pharmacist must have attended at least 4 update lectures.
 Additionally, a Part II candidate must also have satisfied the Residency requirement to sit for the theory examination.

-The candidate must endeavour to return the application form with proof of payment of fees on time to the General Secretary of the WAPCP.
-He should be referred by a Fellow of the College.
+The candidate must endeavour to return the application form with a proof of payment of fees on time to the General Secretary of the WAPCP.
+He should be referred by a fellow of the College.

 The Categories of WAPCP